 People’s political choices are inextricably linked to their identity.
 For graduate student Nicole Yadon, policy preferences extend beyond black and white racial groups.
-In her dissertation The Politics of Skin Color, she argues skin color is a politically meaningful social identity for African Americans and is rarely acknowledged in American politics.
+In her dissertation, “The Politics of Skin Color,” she argues skin color is a politically meaningful social identity for African Americans but is rarely acknowledged in American politics.

 “Nicole’s research is an exceptionally sensitive subject to study,” said Hutchings.
 “Her decision to pursue it even though she’s not African American, and not simply because she’s interested but because she’s committed to shedding light on this issue, however painful it may be to address the inequities associated with it, shows the moral courage she has to take on an issue that others consider too hot to touch.”

 Yadon plans to begin the academic job market in Fall 2018, and hopes to turn her dissertation into a book.
 As for what she hopes to achieve with her research: “A future direction I plan to explore is how white people respond differently to African Americans based on the color of a black person’s skin.
 For example, are stereotypes about black people actually ascribed more strongly to those with darker skin than those with lighter skin?
 We still have a lot to learn about the differences between whites and blacks when they make their policy decisions.”